What is neurodiversity?

 There’s debate over who first used the term ‘neurodiversity.’
 Most attribute it to Australian sociologist Judy Singer, who used it in her undergraduate degree to promote equality for neurological minorities.
 However, some experts suggest the term originated from an online community called Independent Living on the Autistic Spectrum (InLv), which has been active since the mid-1990s

-What’s it like living with a neurodiverse condition?
+What’s it like to live with a neurodiverse condition?

 It’s important to remember that every neurodiverse person is unique, so it’s hard to say what it’s like to live with a neurodiverse condition, as people’s experiences are all different.
 However, neurodiverse people who share the same conditions do report similar experiences of their strengths and struggles.

-Check out these short videos below to hear what it’s like living with a neurodiverse condition from people who live with them:
+Check out this short video below (and the ones above) to hear what it’s like living with a neurodiverse condition from people who live with them:

 Another way to get an insight into what it’s like to live with a neurodiverse condition is to ask the people you’re close to who have these conditions how you can better support their needs.